Swapnil-Datta/Swapnils-Personalised-Real-Estate-Agent-Udacity-Compatible/README.md

 Step 3 - Semantic Search was performed using Chroma from Langchain

-Step 4 - RAG using RetreivalQA from langchain.chains performed to keep things simple yet effective enough...
+Step 4 - RAG using RetreivalQA from langchain.chains performed to keep things simple yet effective enough

+Step 5 - Personalization using ConversationSummaryMemory

 Warning: There are huge chances of version mismatch so lookout for it...